-Failing to maintain your image online by investing the time, effort, and resources into your website (and mobile site) is just as damaging as refusing maintain your storefront.
-Consumers, above all else, are looking for a positive online interaction with their potential suitors, and when they get turned off there is no turning back.
+Failing to maintain your image online by investing the time, effort, and resources into your website (and mobile site) is just as damaging as refusing to maintain your storefront.
+Consumers, above all else, are looking for a positive interaction with their digital suitors, and when they get turned off there is no turning back.
 Google reports that 40 percent of mobile consumers turned to a competitor's site after a bad mobile web experience, and 57 percent wouldn't recommend a business with a bad mobile site.

 Getting a handle on your digital presence and staying up to date may seem like a daunting task, but it’s also too important to ignore.
-Your website and various digital representations should demand similar attention as you storefront.
+Your website and various digital representations should demand similar attention as your storefront.
 And if you’re a service-area type business working from home, your online presence IS your storefront.

 "Visual Networking Index (VNI)."Cisco.
 Web.
 17 Mar.
 2014. <http://www.cisco.com/c/en/us/solutions/collateral/service-provider/visual-networking-index-vni/white_paper_c11-520862.html>.

 Heggestuen, John.
 "One In Every 5 People In The World Own A Smartphone, One In Every 17 Own A Tablet [CHART]."
 Business Insider.
 Business Insider, Inc, 15 Dec.
 2013.
 Web.
 17 Mar.
 2014. <http://www.businessinsider.com/smartphone-and-tablet-penetration-2013-10>.